pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 To generate a signing key:

-1. In your project’s terminal, run the following command:
+1. In your project's terminal, run the following command:

 ```bash
 openssl ecparam -genkey -name prime256v1 -noout -out ec_private.pem